writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 [opennews]: http://opennews.org/
 [APIdocs]: http://www.meetup.com/Write-The-Docs-PDX/events/230291799/

-Monday and Tuesday - Welcome Wagon.
+Welcome Wagon.
 New this Year!
 --------------------------------------------------

-Making their debut at this year's conference, Christy and Leona of Jive Software are pleased to present for your attending pleasure the services of their [Welcome Wagon][wagon].
-Check out their page of tips, and consider joining one of their pre-conference hall walk-throughs if you've never attended before, or if you just can't quite remember where everything is at the Crystal.
+Making their debut at this year's conference, Christy and Leona of Jive Software are pleased to present their Welcome Wagon.
+Check out their [page of tips][wagon] to learn more about what to expect, and how to prepare for optimal conference enjoyment.
+You might also consider joining one of their pre-conference hall walk-throughs if you've never attended before, or if you just can't quite remember where everything is at the Crystal.
 Or just to meet some fellow attendees!

 [wagon]: /conf/na/2016/welcome-wagon/